Robocup-Lyontech/Robocup-Lyontech.github.io/_posts/2019-11-19-Internship.md

 We are looking for two or three candidates for an internship, in order to complete our robocup team.

 ## Main goal:
-Enhance one of our [robot](https://robocup-lyontech.github.io/opl/) with new features.
-Implemement those features in robocup scenarios.
+Enhance our robot [OPL](https://robocup-lyontech.github.io/opl/) and [SSPL](https://robocup-lyontech.github.io/sspl/) with new features.
+Implemement those features in robocup scenario.
+Rules available [here](https://github.com/RoboCupAtHome/RuleBook) (clone and make content)

 ## Why is it great ?
 You will participate to the **biggest robotic competition** with :